The excitement has been building for weeks and now the most important phase of the openSUSE Board elections begins today – Election Time!

 Voting begins today and concludes at 23:00 UTC on 16 December 2012.

 But I can’t decide!

 With 8 excellent candidates running for two seats, we feel your pain.
 Luckily, there’s two ways to learn more about the candidates.

 Read the candidates platforms and blogs here.

-openSUSE Election Officials
+Thank you, openSUSE Election Officials